god-friend-leibniz/ucohi/README.md

 At this point, ucohi will autostart on opening source code file inside the project.
 If you wanna manually run inspection, use <kbd>Ctrl+Shift+P</kbd> and type `Find Dead C++ Functions`

-## Supported languages

-At this point, ucohi is able to inspect

-- C/C++